saf-dmitry/taskpaper-mode/README.md

 ## Syntax Highlighting

-You may specify special faces for specific tags using the user option `taskpaper-tag-faces`.
+You may assign special faces to specific tags using the user option `taskpaper-tag-faces`.
 For example:

     (setq taskpaper-tag-faces
           '(("start" . "green")